strider68/multihop-framework/README.md

-# multihop-framework for community detection
+# Multihop-framework for community detection

 ## Overview
   This repository provides a reference implementation of multihop framework as described in the paper: